QiufangMa/control-schedule-framework/draft-wqb-tvr-applicability.md

 ### Code Examples

-The following indicates the example of a scheduling node that is powered on from 12 AM, December 1, 2025 to 12 AM, December 1, 2026 in UTC and its interface named interface1 is scheduled to enable at 7:00 AM and disabled at 1:00 AM, every day, from December 1, 2025 to December 1, 2026 in UTC.
+{{ex-inf}} indicates the example of a scheduling node that is powered on from 12 AM, December 1, 2025 to 12 AM, December 1, 2026 in UTC and its interface named "interface1" is scheduled to be enabled at 7:00 AM and disabled at 1:00 AM, every day, from December 1, 2025 to December 1, 2026 in UTC.
 The JSON encoding is used only for illustration purposes.

 ~~~~